 There is so much food and drink at the festival that I’m not even going to try to comprehensively cover it all.
 Unless you have a bottomless budget and a couple of days to devote to only drinking and eating, you won’t be able to cover it all either.

 For the sake of research, I did eat and drink much more than the average festival-goer.
-Here are my top seven favorite dishes to help guide your purchasing decisions.
+Here are my top seven favorite dishes and non-alcoholic drinks to help guide your purchasing decisions.
 Full disclosure: I’m a Southern gal who loves meat and carbs so my choices probably reflect these tastes.
-If you are a vegetable lover, there are plenty of options at the festival for you too (see The Healthy Mouse’s guide to all the vegan, vegetarian, & gluten-free foods at Food & Wine for more).
+But Disney chefs know how to do vegetarian and vegan foods so well, and I must admit that I was surprised to find one of those items making my favorites list!

 Seminars, Performances, & Special Events